Prosthesis: Low-cost

-Open-source robotic prothesis
+Open-source robotic prosthesis

 There is currently an open-design Prosthetics forum known as the "Open Prosthetics Project".
 The group employs collaborators and volunteers to advance Prosthetics technology while attempting to lower the costs of these necessary devices.
 Open Bionics is a company that is developing open-source robotic prosthetic hands.
 They utilize 3D printing to manufacture the devices and low-cost 3D scanners to fit them onto the residual limb of a specific patient.
 Open Bionics' use of 3D printing allows for more personalized designs, such as the "Hero Arm" which incorporates the users favourite colours, textures, and even aesthetics to look like superheroes or characters from Star Wars with the aim of lowering the cost.
-A review study on a wide range of printed prosthetic hands, found that although 3D printing technology holds a promise for individualised prosthesis design, and it is cheaper than commercial prostheses available on the market, yet more expensive than mass production processes such as injection molding.
+A review study on a wide range of printed prosthetic hands found that 3D printing technology holds a promise for individualised prosthesis design, is cheaper than commercial prostheses available on the market, and is more expensive than mass production processes such as injection molding.
 The same study also found that evidence on the functionality, durability and user acceptance of 3D printed hand prostheses is still lacking.